 The Entertainment Community Fund (formerly the Actors Fund) assists the Fair Housing Justice Center by recruiting actors and other entertainment professionals to work as “testers” in the FHJC’s Acting for Justice testing program.
 Testing is one of the most effective investigative tools used to enforce fair housing laws.
 Testers pose as ordinary home seekers to observe the business practices of housing providers and others in order to determine if housing providers are complying with fair housing laws.
 The FHJC’s innovative Acting for Justice testing program is vital to our work to identify, document, and eliminate housing discrimination.

-The Actors Fund is a nationwide human services organization that helps all entertainment professionals – both performers and those behind the scenes – in performing arts and entertainment.
+The Entertainment Community Fund is a nationwide human services organization that helps all entertainment professionals – both performers and those behind the scenes – in performing arts and entertainment.
 Through its partnership with the FHJC, The Career Center (formerly the Actors Work Program) has assisted professionals in the entertainment community to identify meaningful employment opportunities that complement their entertainment industry work.
-Learn more about The Actors Fund.
+Learn more about The Entertainment Community Fund.